The information below gives you a general time-frame of important events as you near retirement.

 Questions regarding post-retirement health insurance, severance pay and resignation processes should be directed to benefits department at St. Paul Public Schools (SPPS) or St. Paul College (SPC).
 For easy to follow guidelines please refer to the Pre-Retirement Checklist.

-Please coordinate your date of retirement with SPPS or SPC.
-Earnings after the effective date of retirement my be subject to earning limitations.
-Contact us for more information.
+Please coordinate the date of retirement with SPPS or SPC.
+Earnings after your date of retirement my be subject to earning limitations.